davidrhoden/davidrhoden-basic-netlify/timeline/dirty-knives/dirty-knives-house-party-jun-16-2000.md

 ---
 title: Dirty Knives played a house party near UNO.
 date: 2000-06-16T22:00:00.000Z
-summary: It was our second show in two days.
-It would also be our last show with this lineup.
 excerpt: It was our second show in two days.
 It would also be our last show with this lineup.
 tags:
   - post